Tara Serbia

 Solotusa church near Kaludjerske Bare

-Although there are numerous rivers in the area, namely White Rzav, Raca, Derventa, Brusnica, there is one that dominates.
-Drina encircles Tara on the north and the northwest and it goes all the way from Montenegro, being the natural border between Serbia and Bosnia, to become the largest affluent of the Sava river.
-It is famous for its riffles and rapids, spectacular meanders of its canyon, dams and lakes.
-Regarding the canyon depth (from 700 to 1,000 meters) it is the first in Serbia and the third in the whole world.
-This once wild river brought rafting in focus, but it’s also very popular among fishing lovers.
+Although there are numerous rivers in the area, including White Rzav, Rača, Derventa, and Brusnica, one river clearly dominates: the Drina.
+This majestic river encircles Tara mountain to the north and northwest, flowing all the way from Montenegro.
+It serves as the natural border between Serbia and Bosnia before becoming the largest tributary of the Sava River.
+The Drina is renowned for its riffles and rapids, the spectacular meanders of its canyon, as well as its dams and lakes.
+With a canyon depth ranging from 700 to 1,000 meters, it is the deepest in Serbia and the third deepest in the world.
+Once a wild, untamed river, the Drina is now a hotspot for rafting enthusiasts and a beloved destination for fishing lovers.

 Serbia-travel-Drina-Glimpses-of-The-World